 There are three lake chemistry readings that Wisconsin has traditionally used to determine a lake's trophic status.
 These are Secchi disk readings, which test water clarity; total phosphorus level, which indicates the amount of phosphorus available for aquatic plant and algae production; and cholorophyll a, which correlates to algal blooms.
-Three groups have been involved in taking these measurements: citizen volunteers through the WDNR Self-Help Lake Monitoring Program (1986-2002), the Wisconsin Department of Natural Resources (1992-1994), and the Adams County Land & Water Conservation Department (2002-2006).
+Three groups have been involved in taking these measurements: citizen volunteers through the WDNR Self-Help Lake Monitoring Program (1986-2002;2007-2012), the Wisconsin Department of Natural Resources (1992-1994), and the Adams County Land & Water Conservation Department (2002-2006).

 Secchi Disk Readings: Secchi disk readings taken in Jordan Lake over the years have generally been good.
-The Adams County LWCD readings from 2003-2006 average 10.96 feet.
-WDNR testing between 1986 and 1992 average 11.06 feet.
-The Self-Help Monitoring results between 1986 and 1992 average 11.485 feet; between 1993 and 1999, the average is 14.08 feet; and from 2000-2002, the Self-Help Secchi average is 14.065 feet.
+The average growing season water clarity reading from 1991-2012 was 14.0 feet.
 All of these readings put Jordan Lake in the oligotrophic or mesotrophic class based on water clarity, with a trophic score of 42.